raffazatyan/voip_twilio_sdk/README.md

 - **Twilio Voice iOS SDK 6.0+**
 - **Minimum iOS**: 12.0
 - **CallKit integration** for native iOS call experience

+**Troubleshooting**: If calls are not working, verify that:
+- ✅ "Voice over IP" is enabled in Background Modes (see step 2 above)
+- ✅ Microphone permission is granted
+- ✅ `UIBackgroundModes` includes `voip` and `audio` in Info.plist

 ## 🎮 Example App